Visiting Aston Hall

 The classroom is situated within Aston Hall, and has an entrance separate from the main part of the house.
 There are coat hooks in the classroom.
 Accessible toilets with hand washing facilities are a short distance away in the Stable block.

-There is not a dedicated school cloakroom but teachers and pupils may leave their belongings in the lunch room area (if this has been pre-booked for use by your group) which is a secure space, but it is recommended to keep high value items on you at all times.
+There is not a dedicated school cloakroom but teachers and students may leave their belongings in the classroom which is a secure space, but it is recommended to keep high value items on you at all times.

-General visitor toilets are available in the Stables building, which includes an accessible toilet (a key must be collected from the main reception for access to this).
+General visitor toilets are available in the Stable block, which includes an accessible toilet (a key must be collected from the main reception for access to this).
 Toilets are also available in the main house, but we do ask that all children use the toilets before the taught session to avoid disruption.